jxnblk/SoundRad/README.md

 ## Built for speed

-SoundRad is much faster than SoundCloud.
+SoundRad is significantly faster than SoundCloud.
 The reason: it focuses on the content.

 ### First View